rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/HealthCheckHandler.md

 ### Response Format
-* Response can be either "true" or an error response
+* Response can be either "true" or "false"

 ```json
     true